SoaringMoon/WaifuNetwork/Archive/Threads/Work on my Elfdroid Sophie.md

 # 137
 >>7502
-[spoiler]Ass integrity can not be compromised.[/spoiler] kek.
+%%Ass integrity can not be compromised.%% kek.
 I'm glad you found a place to use those servos.
 She might be able to move up and down while using her hand to prevent herself from falling.
 It this point it's all experimental anyways.
 Legs are important for their own sake.
 Posing, or turning herself around on a sofa or bed would alone be worth it.

 # 138
 >>7504